p-ilyes-benamara/FRONT_END_DEVELOPER/README.md

-# FRONT END DEVELOPER
+# Important Note

-Hello, this is a project on GitHub, where I show my software designs in the front end.
+Hello, this is a project on GitHub, where I showcase my software designs on the front end.